You represent a company, brand, and product when you’re in sales.

 Here are some resources for you:

-- To get help with colors and styles that work for you, and create your “After” CLICK HERE.
-Jennifer is someone I’ve worked with for over 15 years and I’m super grateful for everything I’ve learned from her.
-She’s a genius in selecting colors that bring out the best in you so that you can project who you are and dress in colors that match your personal intensity.
+- To get help with colors and styles that work for you and create your “After,” CLICK HERE.
+I’ve worked with Jennifer for over 15 years, and I’m super grateful for everything I’ve learned from her.
+She’s a genius at selecting colors that bring out the best in you so that you can project who you are and dress in colors that match your personal intensity and essence.

-- There are of course a number of other people around you that you can work with or simply ask for ideas from.
+- There are, of course, several other people around you that you can work with or simply ask for ideas from.
 Ask the people that dress in a way that you like where they shop or who they use.

-- Many men that I know use stylist services like Trunk Club (for men & women), StitchFix, and Bombfell so that’s another option.
+- Many men that I know use stylist services like Trunk Club (closed in 2020, now offered at Nordstrom), StitchFix, and Bombfell, so that’s another option.
 They will follow different criteria like your budget, body shape, and desired look.

 Learn how we can work together HERE.